 “If you read the documents carefully, all the information is there,” says Kayte Spector-Bagdady, a lawyer and bioethics researcher at the University of Michigan who has reviewed 23andMe’s customer policies.
 “They really do disclose it all.
 The challenge is that people don’t read it.”

 A lengthy document explains what that entails, and it they click a green box at the bottom saying “I DO GIVE CONSENT,” then the majority of their date, their genetic profile plus any information they enter into surveys or authorize 23andMe to import can be used for research in de-identified and aggregated form.

-23andMe customers can however, withdraw their consent at any time with an average of up to 30 days after their requests goes through.
+23andMe customers can, however, withdraw their consent at any time with an average of up to 30 days after their requests go through.
 Any data shared prior to that date can’t be brought back from any third parties that might be using it.

 The conception of deleting an customers data entirely is more impossible, because federal laws require clinical laboratories to keep de-identified DNA test results on fire for a minimum of ten years.